nishs9/play-call-model-poc/raw_pbp_data/raw_pbp_data.md

 This is where I store the training data while working on the model locally.
-The rwa play-by-play CSVs are pretty large and seemed unnecessary to host in this repo as they are publicly available for download here: https://github.com/nflverse/nflverse-data/releases
+The raw play-by-play CSVs are pretty large and seemed unnecessary to host in this repo as they are publicly available for download here: https://github.com/nflverse/nflverse-data/releases